yselkowitz/flatpak-runtime-scripts/README.md

  3. Replace all occurrences of an old Fedora release with the new one in `modules/flatpak-runtime` - i.e. [f34 -> f35](https://src.fedoraproject.org/modules/flatpak-runtime/c/76972d6a76390f21e4e70fd960773e597d810de3) and [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-runtime/c/ff05f48642694c1aaf70df1fdc0a5a6d8fb30939)
  4. Bump the required freedesktop and GNOME Flatpak SDKs versions if required in `tools/generate-files.sh`
- 5. Download the metadata for a new Fedora release with `fedmod  --dataset=f36 fetch-metadata` (replace f36 with the new release).
-You might need to update the `/etc/fedmod/fedora.yaml` file and add a new release there.
-If the new Fedora is already released, then duplicate the f36 part under the `releases:` section [example](https://pagure.io/fork/tpopela/modularity/fedmod/c/0df9ced507b8e9ce76a62cc35015c403073873ca).
-If the new version isn't released yet, do the same, but replace
-    `fedora-stable` with `fedora-branched`.
  6. Run `make new-runtime`.
 In case of any problems you will need to update the `tools/resolve-files.py` to adapt it for new library versions and so on.
     Once the new runtime files are generated, consult the content of it and again